On-demand Economy Drives Customer Service as an Increasingly Remote Service

 The on-demand economy is defined as economic activity created to meet a consumer demand via the real-time delivery of goods and services.
-The instantaneous nature of our lives has generated customer expectations for fast, simple, and efficient experiences that rival those of messaging, e-mail, media, and other online functionality available instantly via smartphones.
+The instantaneous nature of our lives has generated customer expectations for fast, simple, and efficient experiences that rival those of messaging, e-mail, media, and other online functionality available instantly via today’s smartphones.

 This on-demand model is revolutionizing commercial behavior and has been rapidly adopted by consumers everywhere, transforming industries such as ground transportation (think Uber or Lyft), travel (think Airbnb), grocery (think InstaCart or GrubHub), and freelance labor (think Upwork or Fiverr).
 Other categories run the gamut from the obvious to the outlandish, such as on-demand parking spaces, dog-walking, manicures, car repairs and laundry services.

-Work at home (WAH), also known as remote work or telework, is a talent-sourcing model for contact centers, where agents work from their homes rather than from brick-and-mortar call centers.
+Work At Home (WAH), also known as remote work or telework, is a talent-sourcing model for contact centers, where agents work from their homes rather than from brick-and-mortar call centers.
 Equipped with a computer, network connection and business process management tools, agents can often set their own schedule or be activated during the company’s busy times or seasons.
 The entire workflow is virtual – from training to supervision – and agents may never even meet their employers face to face.

 The market has already produced a number of models for Customer Service as a Service, with a range of automated business processes and systems that support customer service.
 Businesses can outsource an outgoing call center that is fully manned by work from home agents.
-Crowd-powered platform can be integrated into a workflow, where power users engage as needed to help the customer and are rewarded for their efforts.
+Crowd-powered platforms can be integrated into a workflow, where power users engage as needed to help the customer and are rewarded for their efforts.
 These CSaaS models allow enterprises to pay either a flat fee or scalable pricing for email, chat, and phone support by customer service professionals whose operations can be integrated directly into existing support solutions.

-While some companies may choose to hire on-demand call center agents, many choose to contract with business process outsourcing firms (BPOs) who provide call center services for a fee.
-These Business Process Services, or BPS, benefits stretch beyond the usual techniques of offshore labor and technology automation.
+While some companies may choose to hire on-demand call center agents, many choose to contract with Business Process Outsourcing firms (BPOs) who provide call center services for a fee.
+These Business Process Services’ (or BPS) benefits stretch beyond the usual techniques of offshore labor and technology automation.
 According to a report by Cognizant, BPS can deliver better skills and industry knowledge, introduce new technology and streamline processes.

 As specialists in the field, BPO companies have the skills and resources simply not found in internal departments of an enterprise — and can offer a priceless outside-in perspective.
 They bring fresh ideas, innovative technologies and best practices to the table.